 Start by typing a keyphrase in the search input to search through all of the text fields (short and long) within your entry:

-If searching with a keyphrase is not enough, you can press the down arrow.
-And when you focus on the search area you will get a list of all the options at hand.
-When using the contextual drop down menu you can select some predefined values if they are available.
-Select, or press enter on, any of these types and you’ll see the following:
+If searching with a keyphrase is not enough, you can press the down arrow to get a list of all the options at hand.
+When using the contextual dropdown menu, you can select some predefined values if they are available.
+Select, or press enter on, any of these and you’ll see the following:

 trueor "no" for